Writerflow vs. Filestage

 for Content Approval

-Filestage is a strong visual proofing platform for creative assets.
-But when your agency needs to approve written content — blog posts, emails, newsletters — a document-first approach changes the game.
+Filestage is great for video and design proofing.
+For written content — blog posts, newsletters, white papers — a document-first approach changes the game.

 14-day free trial — no credit card required